agarcia169/4306-Donaldson-Project/README.md

 ### Usability

-  The only usability requirements that have been mentioned by Donaldson is that they would like the data, and have mentioned CSV format once, briefly, as well as a mention of MongoDB, which another Donaldson contact then shot down due to a lack of familiarity on our part with databases.
+  The only usability requirements that have been mentioned by Donaldson is that they would like the data, and have mentioned CSV format once, briefly, and more recently have mentioned that they would like to see graphs.
+They also once mentioned MongoDB, which another Donaldson contact then shot down due to a lack of familiarity on our part with databases.

   They seem utterly uninterested in using the code we provide, instead being more interested in the data we produce with it.
 The code may end up being nothing more than a reference point for them to identify how we obtained a specific result in the data we provide them.